 Last night I was invited to the revealing of the NEW Summer Menu at Lola Jean’s in Newcastle where cocktails were in full swing as well as a selection of the new menu.
-If you’re not familiar with Lola Jean’s they started their quirky bar journey in Tynemouth about 5/6 years ago, serving up an array of delicious cocktails to revellers along the coast before introducing a second location, a stones throw from Newcastle’s Theatre Royal in the city centre last year where they serve not only their amazing cocktails but real hearty homestyle cooking.
+If you’re not familiar with Lola Jean’s they started their quirky bar journey in Tynemouth about 5/6 years ago.
+Serving up an array of delicious cocktails to revellers along the coast before introducing the second location.
+Only a stone’s throw from Newcastle’s Theatre Royal in the city centre last year where they serve not only their amazing cocktails but real hearty homestyle cooking.

-Next up was a Chicken Parmigiana burger, at this point I opted to head to the bar where the bar tender made me a delicious Marmalade and Rum cocktail.
-I wasn’t brave enough for chicken, however when I returned Katie assured me that it was delicious, in a small brioche bun was Panko and Parmesan breaded chicken with a light homemade Napoli sauce and gooey mozzarella cheese.
+Next up was a Chicken Parmigiana burger.
+At this point, I opted to head to the bar where the bartender made me a delicious Marmalade and Rum cocktail.
+I wasn’t brave enough for chicken, however when I returned Katie assured me that it was delicious.
+In a small brioche bun were Panko and Parmesan breaded chicken with a light homemade Napoli sauce and gooey mozzarella cheese.
 A posh ’boro favourite we called it.
 She tucked into my Chicken Parmigiana, as a trade for her next cocktail – she had the car.
 Good trade for me.
 Good trade for her.

 Dessert time.
-A light refreshment, this time it was a China Rose Petal cocktail.
-Served in a vintage tea cup and garnished in rose petals this cocktail the Brugal white rum, Kwai Fei liquor, pomegranate, pineapple, rose syrup & lime looked gorgeous but perhaps wasn’t my most favourite cocktail of the evening as it reminded me of potpourri.
+A light refreshment.
+This time it was a China Rose Petal cocktail.
+Served in a vintage tea cup and garnished in rose petals.
+This cocktail the Brugal white rum, Kwai Fei liquor, pomegranate, pineapple, rose syrup & lime looked gorgeous but perhaps wasn’t my most favourite cocktail of the evening.
+It reminded me of potpourri.
 It was extremely fragrant, I had to have 3 of them just to make sure though…

-All in all the night was absolutely fantastic, we all had a great laugh, the food was 5 star and is going to be such a hit, the girls who were serving up the tasting menu were absolutely fantastic, they were passionate, well informed and extremely excited about the new menus.
-The atmosphere was electric and the cocktails.
+So all in all the night was absolutely fantastic.
+We all had a great laugh.
+The food was 5 star and is going to be such a hit, the girls who were serving up the tasting menu were absolutely fantastic.
+They were passionate, well informed and extremely excited about the new menus.
+The atmosphere was rather electric and the cocktails.
 Well you know me, I love a cocktail so they were spot on.
 Massive Laura Jean love for Lola Jean’s new Summer Menu.

 What got me super excited as were bidding farewell to Lola’s we were given a scroll from the treasure chest with the new ‘Keep it Clean Menu’.
-OH MY GOODNESS, when it launches this weekend (Tuesday in Tynemouth) we will be making a trip to try out this menu.
-They’ve even added each dish to My Fitness Pal to make dining out even easier, I know Life of Mrs R will love this!
+OH MY GOODNESS, so when it launches this weekend (Tuesday in Tynemouth) we will consequently be making a trip to try out this menu.
+In addition, they’ve even added each dish to My Fitness Pal to make dining out even easier, I know Life of Mrs R will love this!

 WHERE?
 Lola Jean’s Newcastle, 1-3 Market Street, Newcastle upon Tyne, NE